 – Increase Student Engagement: When Collaborative Challenges are projected on the wall, students are motivated to engage in the learning process and must answer each question on their own devices.
 They’ll then receive immediate feedback on their answers and reinforcement of their engagement.

 – Provide relevance and purpose: We created POLL-E the Robot as the first Collaborative Challenge where the teacher can create a narrative around their lesson and then the students will all answer questions in order to recharge POLL-E’s batteries and make him happy.
 We quickly learned from POLL-E’s potential that better narratives have the ability to engage and motivate students.
-That’s why we plan to develop more real-world challenges with increasing detail in the animations, and more connected question sets relating to each grade level.
-Upcoming challenges are building the Tower Bridge in London, constructing a roller coaster, or resupplying the International Space Station.
-By doing so, students learn the ‘Why’ while also learning ‘How’ to do it and they will be able to retain more of the curriculum’s content, and do so more sustainably.
+That’s why we’ve developed more real-world challenges with increasing detail in the animations, and more connected question sets relating to each grade level: building the Tower Bridge in London, constructing a roller coaster, or resupplying the International Space Station.
+By doing so, students learn the ‘Why’ while also learning ‘How’ to do it and they will be able to retain more of the curriculum’s content and do so more sustainably.

-– Create an increasing value for the teacher: We are fully aware that we cannot just provide another tool that the teacher must go to great effort to learn.
+– Create an increasing value for teachers: We are fully aware that we cannot just provide another tool that teachers must go through great efforts to learn.
 This is why Classtime is built around simplicity and flexibility.
-Our tool can be used in practically every age group, can be easily localized to any region, and can be implemented instantly once the classroom provides WiFi and devices for students.
+Our solution can be used in practically every age group, can be easily localized to any region, and can be implemented instantly once the classroom provides WiFi and devices for students.
 Teachers can create their own questions, choose from a wide range of pre-made questions, or even import questions from fellow colleagues or libraries.
 And every time a student answers a question, it is immediately validated without the teacher having to do any extra work.
 Finally, teachers are able to immediately gain valuable insights into the students’ understanding of the material, allowing them to see where improvement is needed.

-Classtime has already reached teachers and students from all over the world and has been providing them with a tool to assess all types of subjects, from language and arts classes to mathematics and sciences.
+Classtime has already reached teachers and students from all over the world and has been providing them with a solution to assess all types of subjects, from language and art classes to mathematics and sciences.
 For example, Sanela Jukić, a math teacher from Croatia, tells us:

 Today, I played the challenges with my 5th grade students and they were blown away.
 They said it was the best math class ever.